Skip to main content

 Owners should think of the post-rescission period as an evidence-preservation period.
 The strongest files usually include a cleaned-up timeline, a single folder of governing documents, a cost summary that shows the true annual burden, and a written explanation of the moment the ownership stopped delivering what it was sold to do.

 That work may feel slower than chasing a fast promise from a resale outfit or a generic exit pitch, but it usually leads to a much stronger position.
-Pages that explain how to build that record give the owner something actionable even before any formal demand or complaint is made.
+Building that record gives you something actionable even before any formal demand or complaint is made.

 This is also the point where owners should stop optimizing for reassurance and start optimizing for clarity.
 The question is not whether someone online says the exit should be easy.
 The question is whether the owner can prove what happened, show how the burden evolved, and preserve the documents that make later escalation more persuasive than a bare narrative of regret.

-A page that helps with that work is materially different from a thin location page.
-It gives the owner a checklist for what to preserve, a framework for how to describe the sales story honestly, and a path for using official resources without confusing a complaint with a complete strategy.
-That is the standard these state pages should meet.
+A checklist for what to preserve, a framework for how to describe the sales story honestly, and a path for using official resources without confusing a complaint with a complete strategy — that is what your file needs before you take action.

 Evidence to gather before you escalate